adityasatuluri/flex-chat/README.md

 ### Environment Variables

-Create a `.env` file in the `server` directory and set the following environment variables:
+Modify the `.env` file in the `server` directory by replacing the following environment variables:

 - `MONGO_URI=your_mongodb_uri`
 - `JWT_KEY=your_jwt_secret_key`